edhowland/vish/README.md

 ## Debugging

-If you cannot determi where you went wrong, and need help: Please enter an issue on the Github issue tracker for the repository.
+If you cannot determine where you went wrong, and need help: Please enter an issue on the Github issue tracker for the repository.
 [Vish issue tracker](https://github.com/edhowland/vish/issues)